More and more people understand that milk has a particular task. It helps infants to gain weight as quickly as possible.

 - Store ice cream in a freezer-safe container and freeze for 4 hours.

 Store-bought almond milk rarely lives up to its promises.
-It’s not a good source of healthy fats, nor does it contain much protein or essential micronutrients.
+It’s not a good source of healthy fats nor contains much protein or essential micronutrients.

-That’s why it’s not only tastier but also healthier to make almond milk at home.
+That’s why making almond milk at home tastes tastier and healthier.
 Moreover, almond milk is the best cow’s milk substitute for weight loss.
 Finally, it is tremendously low in carbohydrates.

 Therefore, you can’t kick yourself out of ketosis with this homemade almond milk.